burgil/supe-project-creator/README.md

-# Supe Project Creator v1.6.5
+# Supe Project Creator v1.6.6

 A simple tool for creating modern web projects with batteries included.

 ![Supe Project Creator - AI Demo Project](https://github.com/burgil/burgil/blob/main/public/Supe-Project-Creator-Gif.gif?raw=true)

 This is the first package under the @supeprojects scope, with more planned for the future.

+**TODO:** add a preview of the usage in the terminal here

 ## Overview - What is Supe Project Creator?